- Complimentary snacks

 - Air France Premium Economy Class passengers departing on a same-day flight, for a fee payable in cash or miles.

-- Air France Flying Blue Gold and Platinum members departing on or connecting to/from a same-day international flight operated by a SkyTeam member, in any class of service (+1 guest)
+- Air France Flying Blue Gold, Platinum, and Club 2000 members departing on a same-day flight operated by Air France or KLM, in any class of service.

 - Guests must be traveling on any flight operated by a SkyTeam member airline.
 Member must remain with the guests at all times during the visit.